erdogant/pca/docs/source/arrows.rst

 .. code:: python

-	# Change the scale factor of the arrow
+	# Change the scale factor of the arrow.
+The scale_factor of 3 seems a little bit too much here ;)
 	model.biplot3d(arrowdict={'scale_factor': 3})